NXT TakeOver: In Your House (2020): Background

-TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's NXT brand held their second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
-On May 13, 2020, for the 25th anniversary of the first In Your House pay-per-view (PPV), WWE announced that they had revived the In Your House name for their June 7, 2020, TakeOver event, which would be the 29th NXT TakeOver event.
+NXT TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive event, billed as TakeOver.
+In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
+On May 13, 2020, for the 25th anniversary of the first In Your House pay-per-view (PPV) event, WWE announced that it had revived the In Your House name for the 29th NXT TakeOver event to be held on June 7, 2020.

-In Your House was a series of monthly PPV shows that were held by the then-World Wrestling Federation (WWF, renamed to WWE in 2002) from May 1995 to February 1999.
-They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
+In Your House was a series of monthly professional wrestling PPV events that were held by WWE from May 1995 to February 1999.
+They aired when the promotion was not holding one of its then-five major PPVs at the time (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
 The branding was retired following February 1999's St. Valentine's Day Massacre: In Your House event, as the company moved to install permanent names for each of its monthly PPVs.
 TakeOver: In Your House marked the first In Your House-branded event in 21 years and subsequently the 28th event to carry the name.
 It was in turn the first In Your House to air on the WWE Network.